nikumar1206/nikumar1206.github.io/public/post3.md

 bun install
 ```

 If everything went well, you should now have a `bun.lockb` and a resurrected `node_modules` directory in your root folder.
-Note, we can also update our local npm run dev command to use bun instead with `"dev": "bunx --bun vite"`, but I've found this to perform much more slowly than simply using the default, so we will keep it that way.
+Note, we can also update our local npm run dev command to use bun instead with `"dev": "bunx --bun vite"`, but I've found this to perform much more slowly than simply using the default.

 ### Setup Github Actions